options/AnalysisAcquisition/README.md

 ### Visualization: Visualization Analyzed Results.

 ![PowerBI Demo](/images/powerbi_demo.gif)
-- Power BI is the most powerful tool to visualize the result.
+- *Power BI* is the most powerful tool to visualize the result.
+- Whenever the Analaytics process was done, The customer would received email and link to access result report.
+- Each of entities are anaytics result even it is not enough currently, However, The customer would be able to easily add new entities using *Power BI Desktop Application*
-- ..
+- Time frequency?(지용 Help)
+- Direct Query ? (지용 Help)
-- ..
+-

 ### Monitoring: Application Performance Monitoring.
 - ..